PavanRangani/docs/docs/prd/investments/investments.md

 - Columns:
   - Family
     - Name of the Family
+  - Date
+    - Date of the record
   - Legal entity
     - Name of the Legal Entity
   - Description
-    - Description entered while creating/editing Trade log record
+    - Description entered while creating/editing Trade log record.
+Shows full description always.
+It required shows it in new line (But never truncate)
   - Editor
     - Name of the user who Created/Updated this record along with date
     - For e.g. When Trade log record is created, this column will show text `Created by Keith Vernon Mar 21, 2020` .
 When Trade log record is updated, this column will show text like `Updated by Keith Vernon Mar 21, 2020`